sun1l/dotfiles-generator/README.md

 ### Overwriting

 If any of the dotfile already exist, `dotfiles-generator` will not overwrite it.
-To force overwrite, you need to pass '--overwrite'.
+To force overwrite, you need to pass `--overwrite`.
 For e.g.

 ```bash
 dotfiles-generator .gitignore .editorconfig --overwrite